AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/implementation-edge.md

 ## Define a report suite

+>[!NOTE]
+>
+>A report suite is required only if you are using Adobe Analytics.
+A report suite is not needed if you plan to use Customer Journey Analytics for reporting.

-You need to have a report suite to use with your Streaming Media implementation.
+If you plan to use Adobe Analytics for reporting, then you need to have a report suite to use with your Streaming Media implementation.
 For information about defining a report suite, see [Report Suite Manager](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/manage-report-suites/report-suites-admin.html?lang=en).

 After a report suite is defined, continue with [Set up the schema in Adobe Experience Platform](#set-up-the-schema-in-adobe-experience-platform).